 Device-based reconstruction uses a breast implant to restore the breast into a beautiful shape.
 This method is the most common today, and often is combined with additional techniques to further improve cosmetic outcomes.
 The process usually includes a temporary device called a tissue expander, which is used to allow breast tissues to heal from surgery with less stress, while maintaining a breast pocket that can be stretched over time to accommodate the implant.

 For some women, a single-stage, “direct-to-implant” reconstruction is possible without the use of an expander.
 The new breast is immediately constructed with an implant, although as tissues heal and adapt to the implant, revisions are sometimes necessary.

-At Charlotte Plastic Surgery, our expert physicians specialize in breast reconstruction, work with breast cancer patients and their physicians to identify the course of treatment that will lead to the best outcome.
+At Charlotte Plastic Surgery, our expert physicians specialize in breast reconstruction Charlotte, work with breast cancer patients and their physicians to identify the course of treatment that will lead to the best outcome.
 Our physician’s expertise in treatment and reconstruction have earned respect and accolades, and he works with each patient individually, establishing a relationship that can bring you comfort and confidence during this stressful and emotional time.

 To learn more about breast reconstruction and your options, we encourage you to visit the American Society of Plastic Surgeons.

 The Women’s Health and Cancer Rights Act, signed into law in 1998, resulted from years of outcomes-based research on quality of life improvements and the psychological benefits seen in women who underwent breast reconstruction after breast cancer.

 - Procedures on the non-affected breast to achieve symmetry.